48 Life-Saving Organ Donation Statistics & Facts for 2022

 - Data on organ donation proves that a single donor can save up to eight lives.

-- Organ donation statistics for 2020 reveal that 39,000 transplants have been performed.
+- Organ donation statistics from 2020 reveal that 39,000 transplants have been performed.

 - Some countries have reported a 50% reduction in transplantations due to the COVID-19 pandemic.